 - For the the vanilla extract in the cupcakes themselves, I always use Nielsen Massey Pure Vanilla Extract and for the vanilla bean paste I used Nielsen Massey Madagascar Bourbon Vanilla Bean Paste.

-- For the sprinkles, I used Cloud 9 Twinkle Sprinkle Medley from Sweetapolita (hey--that's me! hehe), but you can use any sprinkles you love!
+- For the sprinkles, I love using Bright Skies or Flight of the Unicorn from Sweetapolita (hey--that's me! hehe), but you can use any sprinkles you love!

 See you soon with more!